 - For PERMISSION SETTINGS Leave the default "All teams in all Data Services can access this Data feed" selected.
 This will make it available to all users in our environment.

 - Click CREATE and that’s it.
 You should see the Data Feed Connector on your Dataflow canvas (as shown below).
-You now have a dedicated data spigot that contains a very specific data set that I can allow others to subscribe to and build their Dataflows off.
+You now have a dedicated data spigot that contains a very specific data set that you can allow others to subscribe to and build their Dataflows off of.

 Congratulations on creating your first orchestrated Dataflow with Ascend.
-Hopefully, you got a real good sense of the power in what Ascend can do for you - and that you can now build your own Dataflows.
-You've seen how easy it is to create Read Connectors, use SQL inside of Transforms and making those results available and reuseable as Data Feeds.
+Hopefully, you now have an idea of how powerful Ascend can be.
+You've seen how easy it is to create Read Connectors, use SQL inside of Transforms, and make those results available and reuseable as Data Feeds.
 Here's what your Dataflow should look like.